 The 6 pallets arrive at the logistics point in Poland near the Ukrainian border and trucks from Ukraine meet them.
 They are unloaded/loaded from truck to truck.
 The delivery paperwork is checked, and the truck is unloaded and then loaded to the Ukrainian truck.

-The 6 pallets are delivered to the Lviv warehouse.
+The 6 pallets are delivered to our warehouse in Ukraine.
 Because 6 pallets is just ¼ of the lorry and it’s quite expensive to send the lorry ¼ loaded, we will wait until we get enough aid for a full lorry.
-In the Lviv warehouse, the delivery is checked and recorded, including amount and type of aid as well as quality.
+In the warehouse, the delivery is checked and recorded, including amount and type of aid as well as quality.
 Normally lorries are coming full and there is aid from several donors there.
 Usually we do not accept any dedicated deliveries – it is not possible to specify to which stable the donated haylage should go.

 In Odessa, the truck will be delivered to larger logistic point (regularly, this is a larger stable with loading and reloading facilities and/or a private warehouse that we can use for the humanitarian aid convoy purposes), from where the smaller trucks will distribute according to aid allocation plan or people pick up themselves.
 Depending on current situations, sometimes the territories are not safe or bridges are destroyed, but local people know better how to get to the logistic point to pick up the aid.
 At the logistic point a responsible person accompanied by a volunteer will receive the aid and check the delivery based on the list provided by the foundation, i.e. amount and type of humanitarian aid.